 Very gently push the tip of the penis against the anus.
 Remember to relax the sphincter muscles and continue to breathe!
 It should slide in easily but it needs to enter SLOWLY.
 Continue to add lube throughout.
 Ease the penis in and then stop and wait after about two inches (or less, depending on your comfort levels).
 After a couple of minutes, you may feel comfortable with your partner inserting more of their penis inside.
 Make sure you are used to the feeling before going deeper; this is where the importance of communication comes in.
 If anything hurts or makes you feel uncomfortable, immediately stop and tell your partner.

 Slowly pull out just a little bit and push back in.
 Repeat this motion, going a little deeper every thrust.
 Start off slow and soon you’ll start to enjoy the feeling and then you’ll be having pleasurable anal sex!
 Be sure to apply lube as necessary to ensure your comfort, and to maintain arousal.
 Continue to stimulate the clitoris in any way you’d like – whether you do it, your partner does it, or you use a vibrator.

 As with any form of sexual activity, you should always use condoms for anal sex.
 Because the anal tissue is thin and tears easily, STD transmission rates are much higher during anal play than other activities.
-Although there are no condoms on the market specifically for anal sex, there are condoms which are more suited for the job than others.
+Although there are no condoms on the market specifically for anal sex, there are condoms that are more suited for the job than others.
 You should look for extra strength and extra lube because of the lack of natural lubrication and the increased heat with anal sex.